Fabiano2007/TicTacToe-Project/Informing.md

 ## Tools

 #### VS Studio Code
-<p> We needed to download and istall VS code, so we could start programming our game. </p>
+<p> We needed to download and install VS Code, so we could start programming our game. </p>

 #### GitHub
-<p> GitHub is an app, where we can oush and commit codes or open repositories.
-We need Github so our Teacher can have a look at our project and so we can save all our things.  </p>
+<p> GitHub is an app, where we can push and commit codes or open repositories.
+We need GitHub, so our Teacher can take a look at our project, and so we can save all our things.  </p>

 #### Google-/drive/docs
-<p> We had to use Google to do some research about our code and we had to use Google Drive/Docs because we needed to fill out some documents our Teacher gave us. </p>
+<p> We had to use Google to do some research about our code, and we had to use Google Drive/Docs because we needed to fill out some documents our Teacher gave us. </p>

 #### Excel
-<p> On excel we did all of our tables.</p>
+<p> In Excel, we did all of our tables. </p>

 <hr>